The Virtual Currency Regulation Review: Canada

 - a digital representation of value that can be used for payment or investment purposes that is not a fiat currency and that can be readily exchanged for funds or for another virtual currency that can be readily exchanged for funds; or

-- a private key of a cryptographic system that enables a person or entity to have access to a digital representation of value referred to in point (a).
+- a private key of a cryptographic system that enables a person or entity to have access to a digital representation of value referred to above.

-The final amendments do not specifically outline what constitutes dealing in virtual currency, although guidance published in connection with the 9 June 2018 proposed amendments states that dealing in activities would include virtual currency exchange services and virtual currency transfer services.55 A virtual currency exchange transaction is defined to mean an 'exchange, at the request of another person or entity, of virtual currency for funds, funds for virtual currency or one virtual currency for another'.56
+Guidance published in connection with the 9 June 2018 proposed amendments states that dealing in activities would include virtual currency exchange services and virtual currency transfer services.76 A virtual currency exchange transaction is defined to mean an 'exchange, at the request of another person or entity, of virtual currency for funds, funds for virtual currency or one virtual currency for another'.77

 FINTRAC has also provided guidance to determine when the provision of services to persons located in Canada may subject an entity to FMSB registration.
-The guidance focuses primarily on whether the services are 'directed' to persons or entities in Canada and states that an entity will be considered to be 'directing' services if:57
+The guidance focuses primarily on whether the services are 'directed' at persons or entities in Canada and states that an entity will be considered to be 'directing' services if:78

 - the business's marketing or advertising is directed at persons or entities located in Canada;